Replication modes

 Synchronous Replication Factor

-The parameter synchronous_node_count is used by Patroni to manage number of synchronous standby databases.
+The parameter synchronous_node_count is used by Patroni to manage the number of synchronous standby databases.
 It is set to 1 by default.
 It has no effect when synchronous_mode is set to off.
-When enabled, Patroni manages precise number of synchronous standby databases based on parameter synchronous_node_count and adjusts the state in DCS & synchronous_standby_names as members join and leave.
+When enabled, Patroni manages the precise number of synchronous standby databases based on parameter synchronous_node_count and adjusts the state in DCS & synchronous_standby_names in PostgreSQL as members join and leave.
+If the parameter is set to a value higher than the number of eligible nodes it will be automatically reduced by Patroni.

 Synchronous mode implementation

-When in synchronous mode Patroni maintains synchronization state in the DCS, containing the latest primary and current synchronous standby databases.
+When in synchronous mode Patroni maintains synchronization state in the DCS (/sync key), containing the latest primary and current synchronous standby databases.
 This state is updated with strict ordering constraints to ensure the following invariants:

 • A node must be marked as the latest leader whenever it can accept write transactions.
 Patroni crashing or PostgreSQL not shutting down can cause violations of this invariant.

-• A node must be set as the synchronous standby in PostgreSQL as long as it is published as the synchronous standby.
+• A node must be set as the synchronous standby in PostgreSQL as long as it is published as the synchronous standby in the /sync key in DCS..

 • A node that is not the leader or current synchronous standby is not allowed to promote itself automatically.